ovcharovcoder/focus-sound/README.md

 Focus Sound is a lightweight music player for productivity, letting you enjoy atmospheric music directly in VS Code—perfect for coding, design, or deep focus.

+Note: All included audio tracks are for demonstration purposes only and remain the property of their respective authors.

 ---

 <img